-Figure 4-02 Simplified Functional Reference Framework
+Figure 4-0-2 Simplified Functional PDL Reference Framework

+The major difference between the abstract diagrams depicted in Figure 4-1 and Figure 4-2 is the separation of the Infrastructure from the PDL Platform, and the addition of a Management and Governance Support functionality.

 The Platform is managed and governed through various methods, that may vary by PDL type, consensus mechanism and application.

-The Platform Management and Governance Support feature allows the continued operation of the entire platform by ensuring resources are available, governance requirements are met, and the ledger is operating in good order (e.g. no forks, a sufficient number of validating nodes are in operation etc.)
+The Platform Management and Governance Support functionality allows the continued operation of the entire platform by ensuring resources are available, governance requirements are met, and the PDL is operating in good order (e.g. no forks, a sufficient number of validating nodes are in operation etc.).
+Governance can be implemented in multiple forms.
+In certain scenarios it can be implement through a hierarchical structure where a top-level entity governs the behaviour of the lower levels.
+In other scenarios there may be no hierarchy and governance is applied through consensus between equal-level entities.
+There are also hybrid models in existence where a human board of elected or appointed directors defines the rules of operation and the governance structure implements the same.
+This is discussed in greater details in section […]

-The Templates represent functionalities offered by the PDL Platform.
-Such functionalities can be an entire application, an element of an application, or a shared/common feature available to multiple and different applications.
-The Templates can be implemented as a smart contract within a PDL, as an external features within applications, or as a mix of both.
-In the later case – the functionality may need to be managed and governed by the Management and Governance Support feature.

-The Infrastructure layer: PDL platforms require computing, storage and communication infrastructure.
+The Infrastructure: PDL platforms require computing, storage and communication infrastructure.
 The computing resources would typically be off-the-shelf blades, and in most cases can be implemented as VMs or containers in private or public clouds.
 It would be worth mentioning here that certain permissionless distributed ledgers require that the node is owned, operated and in-house by its user.
-This is not the case for permissioned distributed ledgers that this document is about.
+This is not necessarily the case for permissioned distributed ledgers that this document is about.
 Such nodes can, subject to regulations and respective policies, be operated in public cloud.
 Storage requirements depend on the choice of PDL, as well as the requirements of the applications.
-PDL platforms today use the public Internet as the means of communication between nodes and between users to the PDL platform.
+PDL platforms today typically use best-effort networks such as the public Internet as the means of communication between nodes and between users to the PDL platform.
 Future scenarios may introduce the need for managed communications between nodes in order to ensure predictable and secured performance.

-Certain core and common functionalities, such as Identity, smart contracts, assurance, are defined as Templates that may be re-used and integrated with repetition in multiple instances and aspects.
-E.g. the Identity of a person or an entity may be used in multiple applications and will preferably be presented in a common way regardless of the application and ledger.
+Templates: Certain core and common functionalities, such as Identity, smart contracts, assurance, are defined as Templates that may be re-used and integrated with repetition in multiple instances and aspects.
+Templates are ready-to-use PDL implementations or functionalities that can be applied as needed.
+The may be implemented in multiple layers.
+This is a useful functionality that may serve, in certain scenarios, as a presumption of conformity with certain guidelines, requirements or specifications.
+Templates are not specific to a PDL layer.
+Examples of templates would be: Cyber-Security Type approval for a vehicle, Security and Privacy specifications for data storage, Commercial Reconciliation rules for bilateral settlement, The Identity of a person or an entity may be used in multiple applications and will preferably be presented in a common way regardless of the application and ledger.
+Templates are discussed in further details in section [x] herewith.